pubnub/pubnub-mcp-server/resources/sdk_docs/python_configuration.md

 ##### Requires Stream Controller add-on

 Stream filtering lets a subscriber receive only messages that match a filter.
+The client sets the filter, and the server applies it.

 ### Method(s)